Hosur

-Hosur is an industrial city located in Krishnagiri district in the Tamil Nadu state of India.
+Hosur is an industrial city located in the Tamil Nadu state of India.
 Hosur is one of the 21 municipal corporations in Tamil Nadu.
 It is located on the bank of the river River Ponnaiyar, 40 km southeast of Bengaluru and 306 km west of Chennai, the state capital.
-Hosur is home to major manufacturing industries including Stellantis, Ashok Leyland, Titan, TVS Motors, Caterpillar, Ather Energy, Schaeffler, and many others.
+Hosur is home to major manufacturing industries including Stellantis, Ashok Leyland, Titan, TATA Electronics, TVS Motors, Caterpillar, Ather Energy, Schaeffler, and many others.

 History

 Hosur was known as Murasu Nadu during the Chola period in the 13th century.
 From the 16th century onwards, the town has come to be known by its present name.
-The Chandrachoodeshwara Swamy Temple, an 11th-century temple, has inscriptions that tell about the contributions made by Hoysalas.
+The 11th-century Chandrachoodeshwara Swamy Temple has inscriptions that tell about the contributions made by Hoysalas.
 Hoysalas ruled Hosur around 1200 CE and contributed to the temple.
 Then it came under Vijayanagara Empire.

 Later, Hosur was part of Kingdom of Mysore.
 From 1790 to 1792 Tipu Sultan lost the third Anglo-Mysore war to the British.
 In 1801 he handed over the southern part of the Mysore kingdom as a partial settlement to the Presidencies and provinces of British India.
-During British period, Salem collector Walton Illiat Lockardt, made Hosur as the head quarters for Salem district.
+During the British period, Salem collector Walton Illiat Lockardt, made Hosur as the headquarters for Salem district.

 James Hunter served as a lieutenant in the Royal Artillery.
 He was a military painter, and his sketches portrayed aspects of military and everyday life.

-During 1980s industrialization began with the help of State Industries Promotion Corporation of Tamil Nadu and Hosur became a Industrial Town.
+During 1980s industrialization began with the help of State Industries Promotion Corporation of Tamil Nadu and Hosur became an Industrial Town.
 After that the basic development started taking place.

-Hosur town was constituted as Selection grade Town Panchayat in the year 1962 and then upgraded to Second Grade Municipality in the Year 1992 and to Selection Grade Municipality in the year 1998.
-Later Hosur Municipal Corporation formed in year of 2019 and becomes one of the 21 municipal corporations in Tamil Nadu.

 In April 2022, plans to expand the city limit into 740 square kilometres were announced.

 Administration

 Hosur city is governed by Hosur City Municipal Corporation, which was established in 2019.
-The city is divided into four administrative zones – East, West, North, South.
-The corporation is headed by a mayor, the Mayor and councillors of the city are elected through a popular vote by the residents.
-Hosur was constituted as a Selection Grade Town Panchayat in 1962.
-It was upgraded to Second Grade Municipality in the year 1992.
-In 1998, it was upgraded to Selection Grade Municipality vide G.O.(MAWS) No.85 dated 22 May 1998.
-In 2011, vide GO.
-No. 127 dated 8 September 2011 town panchayat of Mathigiri and village panchayats of Zuzuvadi, Mookandapalli, Avalapalli and Chennathur were included in Hosur Municipality and upgraded as Special Grade municipality.
-On 13 February 2019, Hosur was upgraded as the 13th corporation city of Tamil Nadu comprising the adjoining areas and the city limits expanded to 72.41 square kilometres.
+The city is divided into four administrative zones – East, West, North, and South.
+The corporation is headed by a mayor.
+The mayor and councillors of the city are elected through a popular vote by the residents.

+Hosur town was constituted as a selection grade town panchayat in 1962.
+It was upgraded to asecond grade municipality in 1992 and to a selection grade municipality in 1998.
+Hosur Municipal Corporation formed in 2019 and became one of the 21 municipal corporations in Tamil Nadu.

+In 2011, the town panchayat of Mathigiri and village panchayats of Zuzuvadi, Mookandapalli, Avalapalli and Chennathur were included in Hosur Municipality and upgraded as a special grade municipality.
+On 13 February 2019, Hosur was upgraded as the 13th corporation city of Tamil Nadu, comprising the adjoining areas, and the city limits were expanded to 72.41 square kilometres.